 Below are five qualities you must possess to be a transformational leader:

-Transformational leaders have a vision of what they want to achieve and the ability to clearly communicate this vision.
+Transformational leaders have a clear vision of exactly what they want to accomplish and know how to refine and unambiguously share this vision with their subordinates.

-Transformational leadership is a leadership style in which leaders encourage, inspire and motivate employees to innovate and create change that will help grow and shape the future success of the company.
+Transformational leadership is a leadership style in which leaders encourage, inspire and motivate their subordinates to consistently think outside the box as a way of growing and improving the organisation.